LCC-CIT/CS210-CourseMaterials/CS210_Syllabus.md

 ## Course Description

 This course provides ап overview of the field of Artificial lntelligence (AI) and how to write computer programs that use AI.
 Students will learn what AI is, how machine learning works and how to write programs using AI libraries, models and techniques.
-There will Ье а focus оп generative AI and LLMs (Large Language Models) and how to write programs that use LLMs.
-The risks and dangers and ethical issues related to AI will Ье explored along with its potential benefits.
+There will bе а focus оп generative AI and LLMs (Large Language Models) and how to write programs that use LLMs.
+The risks and dangers and ethical issues related to AI will bе explored along with its potential benefits.

 ## Learning Outcomes